Kintsugi 101 / Kintsugi Intro & Regular Class

 5. Only students who finished [Level 2] can take this class.

 ★ Kintsug kit is not included in any class.
-Students can buy the Kintsugica’s Kintsugi kit for $250.
-See Kintsugica’s Kintsugi Kit.
+Students can buy the Kintsugica’s Kintsugi kit.

 Shuichi’s Kintsugi workshop is a very valuable experience for those who are interested in the art of Kintsugi.
 He makes certain to carefully communicate the history, reasoning and methodology of the art so that you really understand what Kintsugi is and how and why it’s done.